nomanluhar/VS-audio-video-upload/README.md

 # VS-audio-video-upload

-This project is a MERN stack application that allows users to upload video and audio files, checks their duration, and compresses them before uploading to an AWS S3 bucket.
+This project is a MERN stack application that allows users to upload video and audio files, checks their duration, and compresses them after uploading to an AWS S3 bucket.

 ## Table of Contents